robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 ### Closing and extending fingers

 Our last task is closing and extending fingers or taking away and adding values.
-Let's say that we have a single hand with all of it's fingers extended giving us the number 31 or `11111` in binary.
-Let's close that most British of digits the pinky finger, represented by the number 16 or `10000`.
+Let's say that we have a single hand with all of it's fingers extended, giving us the number 31 or `11111` in binary.
+Let's close that most British of digits, the pinky finger, represented by the number 16 or `10000`.

-Our operator in this case will be **XOR** [(^)][Bitwise^], this retuns a `1` for every bit position where the values differ.
+Our operator in this case will be **XOR** [(^)][Bitwise^], this returns a `1` for every bit position where the values differ.

 ```
 Input (16)            10000